 Module 2 | December 1 – 4, 2023 | Mary Androff, MD

 Module 3 | January 19-22, 2024 | Karen Pando-Mars, MFT

 Module 4 | March 22-25, 2024 | Ben Medley, LCSW

 Module 5 | May 10 – 13, 2024 | Karen Pando-Mars, MFT

 Registration, Course Fees and Scholarships

-To attend you must be a Level 1 AEDP licensed therapist who has taken AEDP Immersion
+To attend you must be a licensed therapist who is AEDP Level 1 (completed AEDP Immersion).

 Are you a Member?
 Log in to get your Member discount